+Figure 7.
+SES data collected at Station M in YEAR.
+A) Relative sediment quantity collected by the SES determined by measuring the mean brightness of the sample plate images (blue line and axis) based on integrated transmissometer readings.
+Sedimentation rates determined by the SES were comparable to mass flux measured by concurrently deployed sediment traps at the same station and depth (red axis, with each dot representing the average value for the previous ten day collection period).
+B) Fluorometer readings during two consecutive deployments.
+The vertical axis values are photomultiplier counts per second, and are therefore relative.
+Sustained periods of material fluorescent in the 690 nm band (chlorophyll a) were seen during the first deployment, but not during the second deployment.

 Sedimentation rates as determined by the SES were compared to those from a traditional sediment trap operating at Station M during the same period.
+Both sampling methods were moored 50 m above bottom, but kilometers apart.
 Sample bottles from the traditional trap, which collected at ten-day intervals, were returned to the lab, freeze-dried, and then weighed to determine the total dry mass of collected material.
 Mass flux (mg m-2 d-1) was calculated using this measure, divided by the baffle opening size and the collection time.
-Each red dot in Fig. represents the quantity of sediment collected daily during the previous ten-day period.
-No mass flux data are available for the months of September or October 2012 due to a clog in the traditional sediment traps recurring problem with traditional sample collection that the SES is intended to, and did, address.
-For the times when both instruments collected material contemporaneously, the same general trends in sedimentation rates can be seen.
-There are differences, but this is to be expected because although both traps were moored 50 m above the sea bottom, they were kilometers apart and one would not expect to see identical .
-Also, light attenuation is a non-linear proxy for material mass Since the collected sediment piles on top of itself, adding mass without a linearly corresponding increase in the amount of light blocked.
+Each red dot in Fig. 7A represents the average quantity of sediment collected daily during the previous ten-day period.
+No mass flux data are available for the months of September or October 2012 due to a clog in the traditional sediment traps, and the last data point shows the sudden release of a large quantity of sediment after the clog cleared.
+Clogging and subsequent clearing are recurring problems with traditional sample collection that the SES is intended to, and did, ameliorate.
+For the times when both instruments collected material contemporaneously, the same general trends in sedimentation rates were seen.
+There were differences, but this is to be expected because they differed in exact location and collect time.
+Additionally light attenuation is a non-linear proxy for material mass. because the collected sediment piles on top of itself, adding mass presumably without a linearly corresponding increase in the amount of light blocked.

 Fluorometry

-The SES fluorometer s designed to detect the presence of chlorophyll a and accessory pigments in the collected samples.
-This allows the instrument to distinguish phytodetritus from other material.
-Fig. shows the fluorometer record from the first two deployments, spanning a time period of 11 months.
-Note that the collection time was 12 hours for and 3 hours for , so y-axis values cannot be directly compared between the two deployments for scientific interpretation.
+We analyzed fluorometer data collected using a 1 s integration time (Supplemental information 1).
+Figure 7B shows the fluorometer record from the first two deployments, spanning a time period of 11 months.
+The collection time of material through the funnel was 12 hours for the first deployment and 3 hours for the second deployment, so y-axis values cannot be directly compared between the two deployments for scientific interpretation.
 General features of activity during the period, however, can be observed.

 The gap in November between the two deployments is the time that the SES was on the ship being serviced.
 The first week of each deployment showed a slow change in fluorescence, starting at zero and increasing over a period of about a week to more typical levels.
 Examination of the first week of images from each deployment revealed condensation on the optical viewports of the instrument housings, despite the use of desiccant and dry-nitrogen purging of the housings.
-Deployment procedures have since been modified to ingthis problem.
+Deployment procedures have since been modified to increase both the quantity of desiccant and the time of the dry-nitrogen purging in order to rectify this problem.